Sceptre/sceptre/docs/_source/docs/stack_config.rst

 This configuration should be set with a boolean value of ``True`` or ``False``.
 By default, this is set to ``False`` on all stacks.

-This setting determines how the stack should be handled when running ``sceptre launch``.
+``ignore`` determines how the stack should be handled when running ``sceptre launch``.
 A stack marked with ``ignore: True`` will be completely ignored by the launch command.
-If the stack does NOT exist, it won't be created.
+If the stack does NOT exist on AWS, it won't be created.
 If it *DOES* exist, it will neither be updated nor deleted.

-You *can* mark a stack with ``ignore: True`` that other non-ignored stacks depend on, but the lauch will fail if dependent stacks require resources or outputs that don't exist because the stack has not been launched. **Therefore, only ignore dependencies of other stacks if you are aware of the risks of launch failure.**
+You *can* mark a stack with ``ignore: True`` that other non-ignored stacks depend on, but the launch will fail if dependent stacks require resources or outputs that don't exist because the stack has not been launched. **Therefore, only ignore dependencies of other stacks if you are aware of the risks of launch failure.**

 This setting can be especially useful when combined with Jinja logic to exclude certain stacks from launch based upon conditional Jinja-based template logic.